 - Speak to a concierge; they're problem-solving experts

 - Linger at a bar or café (just don't lose track of the time!)

-- If all else fails and you really need a room, pay for an extra night either at your hotel or one close to the airport or your next destination.
+- If all else fails and you really need a room, pay for an extra night at your hotel, at one close to the airport, or in your next destination.